 Generally, the session traces the interaction of users with the website, and it can be any activities like purchase of a product, browsing site, message sending.

-A session is created to know about the user’s behaviour and store the user’s data relating to a particular session ID.
+A session is created to know about the user’s behavior and store the user’s data relating to a particular session ID.

 How Does Session Hijacking Works?